DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 [Re3data](https://www.re3data.org/) and [FAIRsharing](https://fairsharing.org/) are registries that may help you identify suitable repositories.
 For multipurpose repositories, see the [Generalist Repository Comparison Chart](https://doi.org/10.5281/zenodo.7946938).

-In some cases, it is important to contact the research data archive beforehand.
-If dataset submission needs to be clarified with the repository, this should be done well ahead of data deposition.
+*In some cases, it is important to contact the research data archive beforehand.
+If dataset submission needs to be clarified with the repository, this should be done well ahead of data deposition.*

+#### Is it clear which metadata standard(s) will be used?
+In many cases, deciding for an archive also implies which documentation needs to accompany the data and which [metadata standard](/pages/support_00_rdm_terms#metadata-standard) will be used.
+Most archives will provide this information in a guide for users/deponents.
+Making oneself familiar with the requirements early in the project will ensure that the required values are included in the [data documentation during the project](/pages/support_06_document).

 ### List data that you have deleted or will delete